Amarilli/belly-button-challenge/README.md

 ## References

 Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
-Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links to an external site.
+Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data.

 Background image: <a href="http://www.freepik.com">Designed by Freepik</a>